Linear Image Regridding and Coaddition with Oversampled Point Spread Functions: Lessons from 1D: Methodology

 \section{Methodology}

 In this section, I present two practical approaches to linear image regridding and coaddition.
 In Sections~\ref{ss:imcom} and \ref{ss:fast}, I explain the formalisms of {\sc Imcom} and Fast {\sc Imcom}, respectively.
+Table~\ref{tab:imcom_cf} compares some keys aspects of these two algorithms.
 Then in Section~\ref{ss:setup}, I describe the setup of the 1D experiments in this work.

 Before diving into how these algorithms compute the weights $T_{{\boldsymbol \alpha} {\boldsymbol i}}^{({\bar i})}$ in Equations~(\ref{eq:transform}) and (\ref{eq:recons_pixel}), let me introduce another important diagnostic for regridded or coadded images.
 Although high-fidelity\footnote{In {\sc Imcom} papers, ``PSF fidelity'' is quantitatively defined as $- \log_{10} (U_{\boldsymbol \alpha} / C)$, where ``PSF leakage'' $U_{\boldsymbol \alpha} / C$ is defined in Equation~(\ref{eq:leakage}).
 This work directly addresses PSF leakage and does not use this quantitative definition, but still uses ``PSF fidelity'' to qualitatively mean ``good control over PSF leakage.''} PSF construction is desirable, this goal needs to be balanced with noise control.
 For each input image ${\bar i}$, the (input) noise covariance is denoted as $N_{{\boldsymbol i} {\boldsymbol j}}^{({\bar i})}$, and the output noise covariance is defined as